 Successful change management hinges on good people management.
 An organization is nothing without its people.
 As we all know, “culture trumps strategy”, and what is culture if not the people of an organization and a set of norms and practices established across these people.
 If a transformation, unification, merger, divestment, global pandemic-caused change is to succeed, people need to be valued and managed appropriately.
 By following the above guidelines, change can be managed successfully, and lead to further organizational success.

-By: Chris Penhalluriack, Senior Associate, Strategy and Operations
+By: Chris Penhalluriack, Senior Associate, Strategy & Operations